-This is a question that Hypofriend advisors receive on a daily basis.
-As a short answer: yes, it is possible to get approved for a German mortgage as a non-EU citizen while on a temporary residence permit (“Aufenthaltstitel”).
+This is a question that Hypofriend advisors receive daily.
+As a short answer: Yes, it is possible to get approved for a German mortgage as a non-EU citizen while on a temporary residence permit (“Aufenthaltstitel”).

-EU blue card holders can now borrow up to 90% of their house value.
+EU Blue Card holders (BC) can borrow up to 90% of their house value.
 In this article, we explain what EU Blue Card holders and other temporary residents can do to obtain permanent residency and potentially borrow up to 90% of the property price.

 Becoming a permanent resident

 However, German banks will then assess your residency status.
 Banks' risk assessment of non-EU citizens on a temporary residency permit is higher compared to EU citizens.
-Indeed there are only a handful of banks that are willing to take such a risk and qualify non-EU citizens for their mortgage products.
+Indeed, there are only a handful of banks that are willing to take such a risk and qualify non-EU citizens for their mortgage products.

-One way to increase the number of German banks a temporary resident qualifies for is to apply for a permanent residence permit (Niederlassungserlaubnis).
-Residents who have had a temporary permit for at least 5 years can directly apply for a permanent residence permit with the "Ausländerbehörde".
+One way to increase the number of German banks a temporary resident qualifies for is to apply for a permanent residence permit ("Niederlassungserlaubnis").
+Residents who have had a temporary permit for at least five years can directly apply for a permanent residence permit with the "Ausländerbehörde".

-An EU Blue Card holder may get a permanent residence permit when they have been in Germany for more than 33 months (or with good German skills only 21 months)
+An EU Blue Card holder may get a permanent residence permit when they have been in Germany for more than 33 months (or, with good German skills, only 21 months).

 Loan-to-value (LTV) determines your maximum borrowing power

-For example, let’s say you are interested in a property that costs 400,000€.
-We assume that you have the required amount of equity to cover the purchase fees (Berlin: 8-15% fees).
-In addition to covering the purchase fees, you also have enough equity for a 20% downpayment.
-This means that you would require a mortgage for an amount of 320,000€ to cover 80% of the property price.
+Example: Let’s say you are interested in a property that costs 400,000 euros.
+We assume that you have the required amount of equity to cover the purchase fees (Berlin: 8 to 12.25% fees).
+In addition to covering the purchase fees, you also have enough equity for a 20% down payment.
+This means that you would require a mortgage for an amount of 320,000 euros to cover 80% of the property price.

 In assessing your mortgage eligibility, a German bank will now calculate the LTV their way.
-If the bank deducts 10% from the property price to arrive at a property valuation of 360,000€, they will calculate the LTV as: An LTV of 89% is below the LTV cliff of 90%, which increases the likelihood of getting approved by a German bank.
+If the bank deducts 10% from the property price to arrive at a property valuation of 360,000 euros, they will calculate the LTV as: An LTV of 89% is below the LTV cliff of 90%, which increases the likelihood of getting approved by a German bank.

 In general, the lower your LTV compared to the LTV limit the bank assigns to your residency status, the lower the interest rate.
 However, this tends to work in steps.
-In other words: Non-EU residents too can expect to qualify for more competitive interest rates – especially if their downpayment increases such that the LTV drops 10, 15 or 20 percentage points below the required LTV limits.
+In other words: Non-EU residents too can expect to qualify for more competitive interest rates – especially if their down payment increases such that the LTV drops 10, 15, or 20 percentage points below the required LTV limits.

 Do you need assistance understanding what you can borrow?
 Use Hypofriend's online affordability calculator.